-We have the normal Required videos.
-You, or someone in your organization, will have to watch each of these videos in order to advance to the next Wizard step.
+We have the standard Required videos.
+You, or someone in your organization, will have to watch each of these videos to advance to the next Wizard step.

 We also have some Recommended videos which give you more advanced tricks and tips.
-You don’ have to watch these, but we sure think it would be smart if you do!
+You don’ have to watch these, but we sure think it would be wise if you did!

 Again, click the Watch Now link to see the associated video.
-And once anyone from your organization has watched a video, you’ll see the date and time that it was watched.
+And once anyone from your organization has watched a video, you’ll see the date and time someone watched it.

-The list of data items needed to make iPoint function are displayed with some information you’ll find helpful.
+The list of data items needed to make iPoint function is displayed with some information you’ll find helpful.

 - Data Type – this is the name of the data field

 - Goal – this is the number of data elements you should have.
-We populate this list based on industry averages of all companies your size that are using iPoint .
+We populate this list based on industry averages of all companies your size using iPoint.